AgoraIO-Usecase/AgoraChat-UIKit-android/README.md

 | avatarBorderWidth                      | The width of the avatar frame.                                                   |

-EaseChatConfig provides the following properties:
+ChatUIKitConfig provides the following properties:

 | Property                                  | Description                                                          |
 | -------------------------------------- | ---------------------------------------------------------------- |